 Craig qualified from Liverpool Veterinary School in 1989.
 After a spell in small animal practice, he moved to The Animal Health Trust in Newmarket, UK (United Kingdom) as Resident in Veterinary Anaesthesia.

 He got his RCVS Diploma in Veterinary Anaesthesia in 1992 and after a time as a locum lecturer in Pretoria, South Africa returned to the UK and gained a PhD from Cambridge University.
 From 1996 to 2001 Craig was a lecturer in veterinary anaesthesia at Bristol University, UK.
 In April 2001, he moved to Massey University and is now Professor of Veterinary Neurophysiology and Animal Welfare Science.
 He is co-director of The Animal Welfare Science and Bioethics Centre and Director of Research Ethics.
 Craig has authored 274 publications, including 114 in the peer-reviewed literature and has supervised 43 postgraduate students and 3 post-doctoral fellows.
 He has recently been awarded a Doctor of Science for a thesis documenting the development and application of the minimal anaesthesia model and graduated in May 2021.

 Dr Mhairi Sutherland MSc, PhD

-As chairperson of the National Animal Ethics Advisory Committee (NAEAC) Grant Shackell is an ex officio member of the National Animal Welfare Advisory Committee.
+As chairperson of the National Animal Ethics Advisory Committee (NAEAC) Natalie Waran is an ex officio member of the National Animal Welfare Advisory Committee.